 Hunger, tiredness and boredom are usually the triggers for toddler ( or any kids) to go berserk on board your flight.
 By making sure you have full provisions including snacks, entertainment, and sleepy time arrangements, you will avoid any fellow passenger ‘evil eyes’ on board your flight. make sure to bring lots of snacks, low sugary treats to bribe with and comfort items, (favourite toy, blanket) to keep them happy.

 Bringing coloring books, sticker books, small travel games, or tablets will buy you some peace time.
 If your flight's delayed, ask steward staff if your child can take a walk up and down the gangway while you wait.
 Giving your child a camera or camera phone can keep them occupied and talking for a long time.
-Break out the secret travel stash of toys and their favourite snacks, If they are bored and about to go boom, save yourself some extra toys and snacks for this critical time!
+Break out the secret travel stash of toys and their favourite snacks, If they are bored and about to explode, save yourself some extra toys and snacks for this critical time!

 Let’s face it, babies will cry, toddlers will throw things and sometimes your flight will be an adventure all on its own.
 Try not to get too stressed-out with your kids at these times as most people around you know what it’s like to travel with kids.
-Happy flying!

 Have you any tips for flying with toddlers?
 Please give us your suggestions.